 There is a fantastic tutorial from Home Depot, including all of the material needed to complete the project.
-This is one that I think I would use in our house project especially since we will be ripping all of the existing walls down to the studs.
-Having all of the framing exposed makes this installation extra easy.
+In general, this project would work best on a wall with the frame exposed.
+Exposed framing makes this installation extra easy.

 2. DIY Plywood Shiplap:

-For an inexpensive option, to use over existing walls, Table and Hearth used thin plywood underlayment cut into wide planks.
-Since the plywood chosen was only 1/4 inch, they didn’t even need to remove the molding!
+For an inexpensive option over existing walls, try making your own shiplap!
+As an illustration, Table and Hearth uses thin plywood underlayment cut into wide planks.
+Since the chosen plywood is only 1/4 inch, they didn’t even need to remove the molding!
 They painted the wood wall a fun gray for some extra drama.
 Check it out!

-Now I am thinking back to some of the white washed wood walls that we had put up in our cabin and am wondering if we should maybe shiplap those babies….
+Now, as I think about some of the white washed wood walls that we put up in our cabin, I am wondering if we should maybe shiplap those babies….